Last Updated on December 3, 2021

 A salmon steak should be no bigger than the palm of your hand.

-Canned / tinned salmon portions should be around the 3oz mark, so check the (drained) weight and size of the can.
+Canned / tinned portions of salmon should be around the 3oz mark, so check the (drained) weight and size of the can.

 Bear in mind that portions sold in restaurants are often much bigger, so this is something to watch out for if you’re eating out.